 Thanks for dropping me a line!
 I hope you’re staying safe and healthy during these unexpected times.
 As I mentioned in my response a few weeks ago to another reader about converting in-person training for virtual delivery, I believe this is an opportunity for us to think outside of the box.
 And this mentally applies not only to the content we develop but also to how we facilitate it.

-It can be a challenge for any facilitator or trainer to adapt to virtual delivery, especially when their used to interacting and engaging with their learner in-person.
+It can be a challenge for any facilitator or trainer to adapt to virtual delivery, especially when they're used to interacting and engaging with their learner in-person.
 However, there are some things I’ve learned over the years when it comes to this method of instruction.

 Here are my top three tips for virtual facilitation.